 Life Line Timeline To Predict Events

-If you are interested in learning how to read palms, you will need to understand the life line timeline.
+In palmistry, the life line is the crease that wraps around the thumb ball.
+It is one of the main lines to look at for timing past, present or future events.
+If you want to learn how to read palms, you must understand the life line timeline.
 Measuring events through palmistry is not exactly easy to do.
 However, timing on the lines, particularly the life line, is an important part of interpreting the markings.

 Knowing whether an event has passed or is yet to come can prevent unnecessary worry.
-Many of the marks relate to what we go through and our character rather than specific events.
+Many marks relate to what we go through and our character rather than specific events.
 We can see what has been happening through the lines that help to make assumptions about the future.
+Remember that these lines and marks can change over time, making predictions unreliable.

 Types of timing methods

-The methods used by palmists are not exact, but the following examples are relatively close, give or take a few years.
-The best way to find an age on the line is to look at past events such as a significant move or change and see if the occurrence has left a marking on the line.
+Palmists’ methods are not exact, but the following examples are relatively close, give or take a few years.
+The best way to find an age on the line is to look at past events, such as a significant move or change, and see if the occurrence has left a mark on the line.
 With practice, you get to understand the knowledge of these experiences and achieve a more accurate reading.

 Timing using the measuring method

 If you really want to try to be more exact in the timing technique, you can use the metric or imperial method.
 The imperial measures each year as 1/16th of an inch.
 The metric system is 1mm per year.
-I realise that they give a slightly different result, so it’s up to personal preference.
+They give a slightly different result, so it’s up to personal preference.

-What is the Life line timeline is broken?:
+What if the Life line timeline is broken?

 If a line is broken, has a broad curve, is close to the thumb or reaches out towards the Mount of the moon, it can be difficult to estimate timing.
 As a rule, to simplify it all, the first quarter length from the beginning of the line represents the age 1-20, the second quarter 20-40, the third 40-60 and the last 60-80.